Call Break Tactics India Latest Edition

 Related Topics

-• How to Calculate a Winning Bid
+• How to Calculate Your Bid Using the Safe-Bid Method

 • 2.
-Apply the "-1 Rule" (Safety Buffer)
+Apply the Logic (Examples)

 Author and Review